jacubero/aws-architect-associate/docs/network.rst

 VPC subnets route table
 -----------------------

 The route tables allows you to route to some gateway.
 The route table get applied to router of the subnet itself (+1 of the subnet itself).
 The default gateway of the EC2 instance (``0.0.0.0/0``) always will be pointing to the router of the subnet.
-In this router, you will have a routing table with an entry with destination the VPC CIDR blocks and the target local.
+In this router, you will have a route table with an entry with destination the VPC CIDR blocks and the target local.
 Local means that you can route to every resource in the VPC.
-The local entry in the routing table has priority over the rest of the routes.
-The other entry in the routing table has a destination ``0.0.0.0/0`` and target the internet gateway.
+The local entry in the route table has priority over the rest of the routes.
+The other entry in the route table has a destination ``0.0.0.0/0`` and target the internet gateway.
 The **internet gateway** allow an EC2 instance to route traffic to Internet or any resource in the Internet route traffic to the EC2 instance.

 .. figure:: /networks_d/internetg.png
    :align: center

-	 Example of a routing table
+	 Example of a route table

 VPC: Gateways
 -------------